Xylon-Web/Binaryen.NET/README.md

 > [!IMPORTANT]
 > Binaryen.NET is currently a **prerelease** package.
 If you notice missing features or have ideas for improvements, contributions are welcome!

-## Platform Support
-Currently, Binaryen.NET includes pre-built native libraries **only for 64-bit Windows**.
-This means the NuGet package does not work on other platforms by default.

-If you are using a different platform and can provide the necessary binaries, contributions adding them to the `runtimes/` folder are welcome.

 ## Building
 Ensure all Git submodules are up to date:
 ```bash